This article may contain links from our partners.

 They use a device called an ultrasound machine to produce sound waves that bounce off organs and tissues to create pictures on a screen (which is like looking through water).
 These pictures show details such as size, shape, number of structures and fluid levels within tissue or cavities in your body—like the heart or abdomen.

-In addition to using their training in anatomy, physiology and physics-based imaging sciences (like radiography), sonographers also need skills in communication—with patients as well as doctors—and team management because they often work closely with other health care professionals such as physicians who may supervise them on certain projects
+In addition to using their training in anatomy, physiology and physics-based imaging sciences (like radiography), sonographers also need skills in communication—with patients as well as doctors—and team management because they often work closely with other health care professionals such as physicians who may supervise them on certain projects.

-3. Veterinary technician
+3. Veterinary Technician

 A veterinary technician is a professional who works in the field of animal medicine.
 They assist veterinarians in diagnosing, treating and caring for sick or injured animals.
 Veterinary technicians may also provide routine care and treatment to healthy animals.